ece362-purdue/proton-labs/lab1-gpio/README.md

 ## Step 2: Configure output pins for LEDs

 > [!WARNING]
-> We're now entering your first coding assignment, so it is worth mentioning at this stage - **do not use AI/LLM tools to auto-generate this code**.  **If a TA catches you using Copilot/ChatGPT or similar tools in lab, you will be given an immediate zero on the spot**.
+> We're now entering your first coding assignment, so it is worth mentioning at this stage - **do not use AI/LLM tools to auto-generate this code**.  **If a TA observes you using Copilot/ChatGPT or similar tools in lab, you will be subject to academic dishonesty penalties**.
 The purpose of the labs is to teach you how to use your microcontroller and understand it at its lowest level, and using one of these tools is tantamount to collaboration with another person, and will be treated as such.
 >
 > Please take this rule seriously because you will have a lab practical that asks you to write code for your board **without access to the Internet**.
 >
 > You'll be allowed to use whatever you want on the course project, but for now, we need to make sure you are learning the material.

+> [!WARNING]
+> At this stage, make sure your Debug Probe is connected to the debug and UART pins of your Pico 2, as described [here](https://www.raspberrypi.com/documentation/microcontrollers/debug-probe.html).
+Add a `printf` after `stdio_init_all()` and turn on the Serial Monitor in VScode to ensure that you are receiving data from the Pico 2 via the probe.

 Implement the function `init_outputs` to configure GPIO pins 16, 17, 18, 25 (also called GP16, GP17, GP18, GP25) as outputs.
 You do not need to change any other properties (slew rate, drive strength, etc).